-See Part Four of Keeping Children Safe in Education 2022.
+See Part Four of Keeping Children Safe in Education 2023, paras 352 - 445.

 The Durham Safeguarding Children Partnership Procedures Manual provides information about dealing with allegations against staff and volunteers (including supply staff) who have contact with children and young people in their work or activities.